 Our Sunday morning worship service brings us together as a church family each week.
 It is one of the easiest ways for visitors to see who we are and what we are like – and we welcome you any time!

 Worship on Sunday begins at 10:00 A.M. and is over at about 11:00 A.M.
-We don’t have a dress code because we are a pretty informal and friendly bunch, Just come as you are, and our morning hosts can help you get settled.
-They will see that you get a bulletin or program, so you will know what is happening.
+We don’t have a dress code because we are a pretty informal and friendly bunch.
+Just come as you are, and our morning hosts can help you get settled.
+They will see that you get a bulletin/worship guide, so you will know what is happening.
 They can direct you to the nursery, which is always available for young ones.
 If you want to keep your child with you, that’s fine too.
-Our host can give you one of our Kid Activity Bags with paper, crayons, and books to keep your kids busy during worship.
+Our host can give you one of our Kid Activity Bags with paper, crayons, and books to keep your children busy during worship.

-During worship, we sing, pray, and reflect on God’s word.
+During worship, we sing, pray, and reflect on God’s word in a variety of ways.
 Each week we try to look at the old stories we find in the Bible in new ways.
+Most weeks there is a 10-15 minute sermon.
 Our worship is rich in deeply respected traditions while at the same time vibrant, energizing, and thought-provoking.
 We utilize drama, visual media, and a variety of musical styles and elements.
-Our service lasts about one hour and generally includes singing, prayers, Scripture readings, and a sermon.

 We invite everyone to participate in the two sacraments of the church.
 These rituals help us to celebrate God’s grace and love in evocative and visual ways.